British Rail Class 370: Numbering

 A full train was made up of two units running back-to-back, with the two motor cars adjoining.
 The motor cars had no seating accommodation or through-gangway, so the two halves of the train were unconnected for passengers.

 Withdrawal and preservation

-All six units were withdrawn during 1985–1986, and most cars were quickly scrapped.
+All six units were withdrawn during 1985 and 1986, and most cars were quickly scrapped.
 The remaining cars are exhibited at Crewe Heritage Centre, a museum located next to Crewe station.